2019-2020 Executive Board Members

-Shavonne Arthurs is an Assistant Professor of Criminal Justice at Seton Hill University in Greensburg, Pennsylvania.
+Shavonne Arthurs is an Assistant Professor and the Coordinator of the Criminal Justice Program at Seton Hill University in Greensburg, Pennsylvania.
 She is additionally the head of the Criminal Justice Program.
-She is currently earning her Ph.D. in Criminology at Indiana University of Pennsylvania (IUP).
-In addition to her secretary position within NEACJS, she is also a member of the American Society of Criminology (ASC), Academy of Criminal Justice Sciences (ACJS), and Pennsylvania Association of Criminal Justice Educators (PACJE).
-She currently teaches in areas of media and crime, program and policy analysis, behavioral analysis, and deviance.
+She received her Ph.D. in Criminology from Indiana University of Pennsylvania (IUP), M.S. in Psychology from Arizona State University, and M.S. in Forensic Science & Law from Duquesne University.
+In addition to her secretary position within NEACJS, she is the current 1st Vice President of the Pennsylvania Association of Criminal Justice Educators (PACJE), the 2nd Vice Chair of the Teaching, Learning, and Scholarship section of ACJS, and is also a member of the American Society of Criminology (ASC) and the Academy of Criminal Justice Sciences (ACJS).
+She currently teaches in areas of courts, corrections, program and policy analysis, behavioral analysis, theory, deviance, research methods, and statistics.
 Her research interests are in the areas of drug and alcohol abuse, jury decision making, policing, and social deviance.
 She has a recent co-authored publication in the Journal of Sexual Aggression.

-New York State Representative: John Mockry, Clinton Community College
+New York State Representative: Daniel Culver, Hilbert College

 Vermont State Representative: David Orrick, Norwich University